Pozez JCC membership is required for enrollment. Learn more about membership.

 Children who are 6 weeks to 23 months are eligible for this program.

-The ECLC is a year-round program which begins on August 23, 2021 and ends in August 2022.
-Kindergarten ends in June 2022 at which time children are eligible to attend the Pozez JCC Camp Achva.
+The ECLC is a year-round program which begins in August 22, 2022 and ends in August 2023.

 Pozez JCC's Early Childhood Learning Center is a licensed preschool and childcare facility that provides a safe and loving environment for children six weeks to five years old.